encrebidle/encrebidle/README.md

 - 💬 Ask me about Arts, AI, Blockchain, and good movies/series suggestions.
 - 📫 How to reach me: encrebidle@outlook.com | hello@encrebidle.com
 - ⚡ Fun fact: One can fake bravery when he/she is terrified, but that's still bravery.
 Do the same when you are feeling unmotivated, it works.
 - Jack of all trades.
-- I see, I draw.
-- I feel, I dance.
-- I think, I code.
-- I grow, I travel.
-- I need, I build.
-- You judge, IDGAF.
+I see, I draw.
+I feel I dance.
+I think I code.
+I grow I travel.
+I need I build.
+You judge, IDGAF.

 <!--